modera/ModeraNotificationBundle/README.md

     app/console modera:notification:send-notification "Hello world" modera_backend_chat_notification_bridge "*"

-This is the bare minimum of configuration parameters that you need to pass in order to dispatch a notification, let's take a look at the parameters:
+This is the bare minimum of configuration parameters that you need to pass in order to dispatch a notification, let's take a look at them more closely:

  * "Hello world" - as you probably already guessed it contains contents of this notification
- * "modera_backend_chat_notification_bridge" - a group name, this value is used to group a similar notifications together, please refer to NotificationBuilder::$group for more details.
+ * "modera_backend_chat_notification_bridge" - a group name, this value is used to group a similar notifications together, please refer to NotificationBuilder::$group for more details
- * "*" - third parameter accepts a list of user IDs who should receive a given notification, "*" in this case means that notifications will be dispatched to all users found in database
+ * "*" - third parameter accepts a list of user IDs who should receive a given notification, "*" in this case means that notifications will be dispatched to all users found in database.
+List of user IDs must separated by a coma, for example - 1,2,6

 Additionally there are two other parameters which we haven't yet shown, it is possible to specify channels which should be used to dispatch a notification as well as you have a chance to specify meta-keys that will be stored with given